aisha1021/aisha1021/README.md

-# Hi there, I'm Aisha Malik! 👋
+# Hi there, I'm Aisha! 👋

 Welcome to my GitHub!
 I am a Junior at Hunter College in New York City, studying Computer Science.
 I'm an aspiring machine learning engineer with a love for all things data, coding, and problem-solving.
 My projects dive into AI, geospatial analysis, and web development, all driven by a passion for impactful technology.